kyma-incubator/examples/kyma-local-e2e-scenario/README.md

 * Verify
   * Navigate to Administration --> Applications --> sample-external-solution
-  * You should see the registered events.
+  * You should see the registered event 'es-all-events'.

 ## Bind Application